 - Mash a few rajma beans with the spoon.
 This helps to thicken the curry.

-- When the rajma masala has thickened and comes to the right consistency which is neither too thick nor thin, then add the kasuri methi and cream.
+- When the rajma masala has thickened and comes to the right consistency which is neither too thick nor thin, then add the crushed dried fenugreek leaves (kasuri methi) and cream.
+You can skip the cream if you prefer.

-- Stir & simmer for 30 seconds to 1 minute.
-Switch off the heat.
+- Stir and simmer for 30 seconds to 1 minute.
+Turn off the heat.

 - Serve rajma masala with steamed basmati rice, jeera rice or naan or roti or paratha.
 You can garnish with some coriander leaves when serving.